-Town of Winchendon Master Plan 2001 Goals The goals and policies statement identifies the goals and policies of the municipality for its future growth and development.
-Each community shall conduct an interactive process, to determine community values, goals, to identify patterns of development that will be consistent with these goals.
-(Goals and objectives for each of the required elements of this plan are contained within the respective elements.)
-Interactive Process The Planning Board hosted a Master Plan charette on October 9, 1999 as the kickoff to the development of this Master Plan.
-Dr. John Mullin of U Mass facilitated the charette and the attending group determined the strengths and weaknesses of the Town, identified possible threats to the community, and listed opportunities on which the Town might capitalize.
+The Planning Board hosted a Master Plan charrette on October 9, 1999 as the kick-off to the development of this Master Plan.
+Dr. John Mullin of U Mass facilitated the charrette and the attending group determined the strengths and weaknesses of the Town, identified possible threats to the community, and listed opportunities on which the Town might capitalize.
 Dr. Mullin summarized the results in writing.
-A second charette was held in November 1999 for the middle and high school students.
+A second charrette was held in November 1999 for the middle and high school students.
 Also in November 1999, the Planning Board mailed a survey to every household in Town.
 432 completed surveys were returned to the Planning Board.
 The results were electronically summarized and presented to the Town over the local cable channel in March 2000.
 A two-part series of workshops were held in April 2000.
 Participants defined the "character" of Winchendon, defined "rural", and determined goals and objectives for the required elements of the Plan.
 Writing of the Plan began in June 2000.
 As each element was completed, copies of it were placed in the library and the Town Clerk's office for public review and comment.
 Copies were also sent to each of the Select Board members and to the Winchendon Courier.
 The Implementation element was the result of a joint meeting between the Planning Board and the Select Board.
 Goals and objectives from the completed elements were prioritized, funding amounts and mechanisms assigned, and a timeline created.
-Community Values Community values expressed by participants in the interactive process were summarized by Dr. Mullin in the "Summary of the Winchendon Charette".
-They are summarized here as follows: - Ineffective zoning enforcement must be corrected immediately.
-(This was the most significant issue raised at the charette.) - The participants desire greater board integration.